-TOWER ROAD Extending Tower Road as a parallel route to US 13 helps establish a grid network.
+TOWER DRIVE Extending Tower Drive as a parallel route to US 13 helps establish a grid network.
 It provides the opportunity to facilitate new development patterns with rear access allowing a stronger frontage and uninterrupted streetscape along Salisbury Boulevard.

 In 2016, tower road runs parallel to US 13 for only a few short blocks.
 However, some developments use it for rear access.
-2 R RAIL TRAIL Building the rail with trail serves as an important north-south link for pedestrians, bicyclists, and other recreational trail users.
+2 RA RAIL TRAIL Building the rail trail serves as an important north-south link for pedestrians, bicyclists, and other recreational trail users.
 This provides a more comfortable alternative to walking or biking on the main roads and provides a new thoroughfare that improves access for new businesses that cater to pedestrians.